GoogleContainerTools/kpt-functions-sdk/docs/develop.md

 #### Using a `kind` Cluster

-The easiest way to get developing is to use `kind` to bring up a local cluster, running in a docker container.
+The easiest way to get developing is to use `kind` to bring up a cluster running in a local container.

 1. Download the [kind binary][download-kind] version 0.5.1 or higher
 1. Use this config file: